 - Online hosting fees and costs

 Each of these factors has its own costs which impact budget considerations.
 For example, the decision to use professional talent or corporate employees, or a mix of both is significant.
 Professional talent costs range from $1,000 for a local talent for a short 3 to 5 minute production, to $100,000 for a well-recognized personality.
-Additionally, there are union and residuals to consider when using talent from SAG, ACTRA or other unions.
+Additionally, there are union and residuals to consider when using talent from SAG-AFTRA or other unions.

 As this one example illustrates, the budget for a top-quality corporate video is no simple process of writing down numbers on a yellow pad.
 Each factor has its own expenses and costs that vary based on your specific expectations and needs.

-However, there are professionals who can assist with this planning process, and understand the general guidelines and costs for producing exactly the video you desire and expect.
+However, there are professionals who can assist with this planning process, and understand the general guidelines and costs for producing the exact video you desire and expect.
 Most of these firms will provide an initial consultation to discuss your objectives.